Freiling87/CCU/CCU/Scratchpad.md

 ###			C	Vendor Buyer Only
 New
 ##		C	Bodyguarded
-- LoadLevel.SetupMore3_3 where "Musician"
-  - Attempted here
-  - But there are a few other hits in searching this string in the code:
+  - But there are a few other hits that came up in a string search (possibly "Musician"):
     - LoadLevel.SpawnStartingFollowers
     - ObjectMult.StartWithFollowersBodyguardA
       - Ignore this one, it's for the Player Bodyguard trait